arangodb/arangodb/Documentation/Books/Manual/Deployment/Kubernetes/Drain.md

 curl -k https://arangodb.9hoeffer.de:8529/_db/_system/_api/replication/clusterInventory --user root: | jq . | grep '"allInSync"' | sort | uniq -c
 ```

-{% hint 'tip' %}
-If all these checks are performed and are OK, the cluster is ready to
+If all these checks are performed and are okay, the cluster is ready to
 run a risk-free drain operation.
-{% endhint %}

 {% hint 'danger' %}
-Note that if there are some collections with `replicationFactor` set to
+If there are some collections with `replicationFactor` set to
 1, the system is not resilient and cannot tolerate the failure of even a
 single server!
 One can still perform a drain operation in this case, but
 if anything goes wrong, in particular if the grace period is chosen too